jorgegorka/svelte-firebase/README.md

 _src/config/firebase.js_ (If you don't have a Firebase project you can create one in the [Firebase website](https://firebase.google.com/)

+Activate cloud firestore, storage and hosting in the Firebase console

 ```javascript
 const config = {
   apiKey: '',